 Like I said, the edges are slightly crispy and the centers are soft and chewy.
 This is a cookie that everyone in my family agrees on!

 - ¾ cup granulated sugar

 - 1 pkg (4.2 oz) Oreo pudding/pie filling mix

 - 1 tsp salt

-- In a stand mixer cream together butter, pudding mix and both sugars.
+- In a stand mixer fitted with the paddle attachment mix together butter and both sugars on medium speed for 2 minutes.
+Add in the dry pudding mix and mix for an additional 30 seconds, scraping the sides of the bowl as necessary.
 Add in eggs and vanilla and mix until combined.
-Turn mixer to low and slowly add in flour, baking soda, salt and oats.
+Turn mixer to low and slowly add in baking soda, salt and flour until combined.

-- Drop by tablespoon onto baking sheet and bake for 8-9 minutes.
+- Using a large (3 tablespoon sized cookie scoop) drop the dough onto baking sheet and bake for 9-10 minutes.
 Let cool on baking sheet for 3 minutes before transferring to wire rack to cool completely.

 adapted from Plain Chicken